SirPhilip3/Obsidian-Uni/Magistrale/1 anno/Cryptography/Vigenere Cipher.md

 	key.append(k)
 ```

-We repeat this process for each letter of the key and get a list of relatie shifts now we can just try all the possible $26$ first letters of the *key*
+We repeat this process for each letter of the key and get a list of relative shifts now we can just try all the possible $26$ first letters of the *key*